c4dr-me/gridlock-2.0-round1/README.md

 ## 📞 Contact

-Developed by **Jayant** for the Flipkart GRId 6.0 hackathon.
+Developed by **Jayant** for the Flipkart GRIDLOCK 2.0 hackathon.
 For queries regarding replication or model design, feel free to inspect [APPROACH.md](file:///E:/ROCm/Flipkart/Submission/APPROACH.md) or get in touch.